handbook

 - If your student is taking an antibiotic for infection, he/she should remain at home until they have been on medication for at least 24 hours or as prescribed by the doctor.

-- If your child has a very bad cold, (sore throat, heavy congestion, persistent cough, etc.), he/she should rest at home until the symptoms subside.
+- If your child has a severe cold (sore throat, heavy congestion, persistent cough, etc.), he/she should rest at home until the symptoms subside.

 Lockers